TutteInstitute/vectorizers/README.rst

     pip install vectorizers

-To install the package manually:
+To install the package from source:

 .. code:: bash